ethereumjs/ethereumjs-monorepo/packages/evm/README.md

 one will be the continuation function, and it must be called.

-If an exception is thrown from withing the handler or a function called by it, the exception will bubble into the VM and interrupt it, possibly corrupting its state.
+If an exception is thrown from withing the handler or a function called by it, the exception will bubble into the EVM and interrupt it, possibly corrupting its state.
 It's strongly recommended not to throw from withing event handlers.